 The Spread of Misinformation

-The ability to discern fact from fiction is critical in everyday life, and even more so amid a public health crisis.
-To protect our families and each other, we need accurate information that is free from bias and spin.
-Credible information can make a critical difference to our health, especially when misinformation may run rampant.
+The ability to discern fact from fiction is critical in everyday life, and even more so during a crisis.
+To protect our families and each other, we need accurate information free from bias and spin.
+Credible information can make a critical difference in our health, especially when misinformation may run rampant.

-The “fake news” and “clickbait” phenomenons have made it even harder to know if what you see in the news is the truth, someone’s opinion, or an outright lie.
+Recent media trends, like “clickbait,” sometimes blur the lines between the truth, opinion, or an outright lie.
 Worse yet, some individuals purposefully create content designed to fuel division in society.
 This type of content is widely shared on social media and frequently sparks ugly conversations between friends and families.

-Each day we’re bombarded with a countless number of articles, advertisements, images, figures, memes, and videos.
-You can scroll through a Facebook or Twitter timeline forever and continue seeing new content.
+Each day we are bombarded with countless articles, advertisements, images, figures, memes, and videos.
+You can scroll through a Facebook or Twitter timeline forever and see new content.
 More and more people use social media as their primary source of news.
-Families must learn how to use social media wisely because we tend to refer to it so much during times of crisis for the latest information.
+As a result, families must learn how to use social media wisely because we tend to refer to it so much during times of crisis for the latest information.

 Telling Fact from Fiction